ArtiPedia/blog-v3/_posts/2016-01-13-how-to-add-a-sitemap-to-jekyll-blog.md

 ---
 title: Adding Sitemap to Jekyll Blog
 desc: Submitting sitemap to major search engines is important to get indexed and rank better.
 Jekyll blogs will not have sitemap by default but we can create one using this method.
-A sitemap facilitates search engines as an easy main-door to crawl through all the post and pages you have in your blog.
 keywords: sitemap in Jekyll blog, Jekyll sitemap, sitemap for Jekyll
 author: sharathdt
 tags: Jekyll SEO